james-priest/javascript-objects/README.md

 Just as when using the literal object syntax, you might encounter the problem that every vehicle's type is Object, and you might want to create a Vehicle class to have a named `Vehicle` type.

 ## Creating a class
-There is no _class_ keyword in JavaScript, but you can simulate a class by starting with a function, which is actually the _constructor function_ of the object.
+There is no _class_ keyword in JavaScript (ES5), but you can simulate a class by starting with a function, which is actually the _constructor function_ of the object.

 ```javascript
 function Vehicle( theYear, theMake, theModel ) {